 Our engagement occurred in the wilds of Iceland under the night sky whilst the aurora borealis attempted (but ultimately failed) to form.
 Needless to say, in the years we had to plan our wedding, we hoped to include our previous travels, love of the outdoors and history into the general feel and look of the wedding.

 We chose our venue early on (with a three year waiting list) after viewing lots of different places that would become wildly inappropriate in cost (I’d rather buy a house, thanks.)
 Our venue was the fantastic Oakwell Hall - with acres of woodland and a country park, a hall clad in such wonderful oak panelling for our ceremony and a listed barn for our reception.
-Oakwell Hall allowed us to have the freedom to decorate, feed and water our guests with our own choice of caterers (including ourselves).
+Oakwell Hall allowed us to have the freedom to decorate, feed and water our guests with our own choice of caterers (including ourselves) as well as provide the perfect backdrop for our Opulent wedding.
 This was so important to us - we didn’t want to be tied into a set menu with lack lustre choices and through the roof prices per head.
 We wanted an informal affair, that embraced the venue and the summer months we were intending to marry in.

 All this choice ultimately meant a lot of work, but upon reflection it was the best thing we could have done.
 Our wedding was a true representation of who Jason and I are, and our relationship (including Hord).

 Neon Sign by Add Vintage